jaredthejellyfish/dotfiles/README.md

   - **plugins:** Homemade SketchyBar plugins.

-This repository is a treasure trove of customized configurations, scripts, and utilities that can help you optimize and personalize your computing experience.
-Feel free to explore and adapt these dotfiles to suit your preferences.
-Enjoy the enhanced functionality and efficiency they bring to your system!

 ## Keybinds

 ### Application Launchers

 - <kbd>alt + b</kbd>: Open Brave Browser
 - <kbd>alt + v</kbd>: Open Visual Studio Code
 - <kbd>alt + s</kbd>: Open Spotify

 ### Window Management

 #### Focus

 - <kbd>cmd + alt + p</kbd>: Switch focus to window below
 - <kbd>cmd + alt + o</kbd>: Switch focus to window above
 - <kbd>cmd + alt + ñ</kbd>: Switch focus to the most recently focused window